Brexit: All you need to know about the UK leaving the EU

 How will access to healthcare change for expats living in the EU

-Veronique, who lives in Italy asked this one. fter Brexit, there will be two possibilities.
+Veronique, who lives in Italy asked this one.
+After Brexit, there will be two possibilities.

-If they don't, the situation will depend on the individual country where you live.
+If the UK leaves the EU without a deal, the situation will depend on the individual country where you live.

 For the Bradleys in Italy, for example, residents from non-EU countries, and that will soon include the Brits, will have to finalise their residency status, acquire an Italian identity card and then apply for an Italian health insurance card.